 The most important thing to know about me is that I am a mom to an autistic* son.
 Being his mother is the greatest honor of my life, which led to becoming an advocate in my community for mental health and disability rights.
 I listen to autistic adults in order to be the best mom, therapist, and advocate I can be.

-Above all, I believe our lives tell beautiful stories.
-You are the author of your story, and it is my honor to bear witness to it.
+You are the author of your story, and I’m honored to witness its unfolding.

 * I use autistic rather than “person with autism” due to the overwhelming evidence that autistics prefer this distinction.

 I received my MS in Clinical Rehabilitation and Mental Health Counseling from the University of North Carolina at Chapel Hill.
 I am a Licensed Clinical Mental Health Counselor Associate (LCMHCA #A15914) in North Carolina and hold national certification as a Certified Rehabilitation Counselor (CRC).
 As a CRC, I have education and training to understand the intersection of mental health with physical, cognitive, developmental, and intellectual disabilities.